This article has links to products and services we love, which we may make commission from.

 Prices are from £355 per night.

-A Christmas in Edinburgh hotel experience is something everyone should add to their bucket list if they are fan of shopping, afternoon teas, decorations and festive spirits in glass!
+A Christmas in Edinburgh hotel experience is something everyone should add to their bucket list if they are fans of shopping, afternoon teas, decorations and festive spirits in a glass!

 Did you find this useful?